JureSeselj/tasty_blog/README.md

 2. Comment on recipes and give my opinion about the posts.
 3. Delete my previous comments.
 4. Manage my profile by updating my details and user image.
-5. Share my favorites cookbooks by posting them on the Books Page.
+5. Share my favourites cookbooks by posting them on the Books Page.
-6. Edit my favorite cookbook posted previously.
+6. Edit my favourite cookbook posted previously.
-7. Delete my favorite cookbook posted previously
+7. Delete my favourite cookbook posted previously
 8. Logout from the website.

 * As a website superuser, I can:

 1. Create and publish a new recipe.
-2. Create draft recipe posts so that come back and finished them later.
+2. Create draft recipe posts that can be reviewed and finalised later.
 3. Create a new user, recipes, author and categories.
 4. Delete user, recipes, author, categories and comments.
 5. Approve user's comments.
-6. Edit user's favorite cookbook posted previously
+6. Edit user's favourite cookbook posted previously
-7. Delete user's favorite cookbook posted previously
+7. Delete user's favourite cookbook posted previously
 8. Change the website permissions for a user.

 ### Agile Methodology